5 Steps and 5 Minutes to an Organized House

-Keeping a house organized can be an overwhelming task.
-But if you make organizing a daily commitment, it’s a task that can absolutely be accomplished.
-If clutter rules your life and you want to climb out from under it, commit to these simple challenges’many of which take only five minutes’to get you there in no time.
+Getting (and keeping!) an organized house can be an overwhelming task.
+But if you make organizing a daily commitment, it’s one that can absolutely be accomplished.
+If clutter rules your life and you want to climb out from under it, commit to these simple challenges, many of which take only five minutes, to get you there in no time.

 Front Door Declutter